0616039/nctuLab2/README.md

 Link: A basic link is just a veth pair
 Mininet: Network emulation with hosts spawned in network namespaces
 Switch: A Switch is a Node that is running (or has execed?) an OpenFlow switch
 Topo: Data center network representation for structured multi-trees
+OVSController: Open vSwitch switch
+dumpNodeConnections: Dump every hosts’ connections
+setLogLevel: Sets a single verbosity level for log messages

 ### iPerf Commands